canright/server/accts/canright/stage/resume-clientside.md

 ### Client-side Frameworks

-angular: Developed a prototype of a collaborative document manager with angular 1 early last year.
+angular: Developed a prototype of a collaborative document manager with angular 1.

-react: Re-factoring client side javascript components (slide-show, panel animation, navigation grid, ...) for react.
+react: Re-factoring client side javascript components (slide-shows, nav grids, ...) for react.

 Expert with vanillaJS (HTML5, CSS3, jQuery, javascript, DOM, MVC).
 Familiar with some, but expert with none of the popular frameworks.

-Experience is with the core tools - the best foundation for any framework.
+tools  - the best foundation for any framework.

 ### Platforms & Background Capabilities